d3x0r/STFRPhysics/AI/Revised/wigner_rotation_from_noncollinear_composition.md

 The leading coefficient differs by a factor of two.
 This difference is structural: it follows from the different starting objects of the two derivations and persists at all speeds.
 Thomas precession is read from the kinematics of continuously changing inertial frames, whereas $W$ is derived from the accumulated transport contribution of a rate-changing buildup in which the total speed evolves throughout the acquisition.

 A discrete comparison of sequential simultaneity terms can suggest that the present framework lacks the coupled SR cross-term from which Thomas/Wigner rotation is usually inferred.
-But once the noncollinear change is treated as a finite buildup rather than an endpoint update, a nonzero accumulated remainder appears naturally from the changing denominator $c^2-v_{\text{total}}^2$ along the path.
-The present remainder is a companion noncollinear accumulation derived from a different starting object, not a verbal variant of Thomas precession.
+But once the noncollinear change is treated as a finite buildup rather than an endpoint update, a nonzero accumulated steering remainder appears naturally from the changing denominator $c^2-v_{\text{total}}^2$ along the path.
+The present steering remainder is a companion noncollinear accumulation derived from a different starting object, not a verbal variant of Thomas precession.

-In the weak-field regime, the companion dynamics paper [6] shows how the three-contribution structure of geodetic precession accommodates the larger kinematic steering term alongside the displacement-gradient and time-dilation contributions, recovering the correct observational totals.
+In the later weak-field development, the steering content isolated here is absorbed into the fuller orbital and geodetic treatment rather than carried forward as a separately named term.
+The companion dynamics paper [6] develops that broader displacement structure and recovers the corresponding observational totals.

 ## 5. Physical Interpretation